apify/super-scraper/README.md

   --header 'Authorization: Bearer YOUR_APIFY_API_TOKEN'
 ```

-Instead of using the `Authorization` HTTP header, you can also pass your Apify API token via the `token` query parameter to authenticate the requests:
+Note that instead of the `Authorization` HTTP header, you can also pass your Apify API token via the `token` query parameter to authenticate the requests:

+### Node.js

 ```ts
 const resp = await axios.get('https://apify--super-scraper-api.apify.actor/', {